Discovering Learning-Friendly Generation Orders for Sequential Computation: Soft-permutation optimization via attention sparsity

+We compute $S$ for models trained on both the forward (learning-friendly) and reverse (learning-unfriendly) orders of the order-sensitive tasks (\cref{sec:order-sensitive-tasks}). \Cref{tab:attn_entropy} shows that the forward order consistently yields lower $S$.
+Since a smaller $S$ directly corresponds to lower entropy (i.e., higher sparsity), this confirms that learning-friendly orders produce sparser attention maps.
+Representative heat maps are provided in \cref{app:vis_attention_map}.

+Because $S$ is derived solely from the learned attention weights, it is independent of the language-model loss and can serve as an orthogonal diagnostic metric.
+We explored optimizing permutations using an additional sparsity regularizer that explicitly rewards low-entropy attention.
+However, even with this bias, the optimizer failed to discover the learning-friendly order and instead converged to interleaved permutations, suggesting that sparsity guidance alone is insufficient to solve the permutation search in difficult regimes.

-In this section, we present a soft‐permutation optimization method based on attention sparsity.
-In our two‐stage strategy, we first optimize the Transformer parameters $\theta$ by minimizing the standard sequence‐modeling loss over the training set:
+Specifically, we formulated a soft-permutation optimization method based on attention sparsity.
+In our two-stage strategy, we first optimize the Transformer parameters $\theta$ by minimizing the standard sequence-modeling loss over the training set:

-Next, denoting by $A = [a_{ij}]\in\mathbb{R}^{L'\times L'}$ the attention map produced when the target sequence is fed as $Y_{i}\,\tilde{P}$ into the Transformer, we optimize the soft permutation $\tilde{P}$ by minimizing the total attention entropy:
+Next, denoting by $A(\tilde{P}) = [a_{ij}]$ the attention map produced when the target sequence is fed as $Y_{i}\tilde{P}$ into the Transformer, we optimize the soft permutation $\tilde{P}$ by minimizing the total attention entropy:

-In the experiments, we alternate between the two-stage optimizations at each step. \cref{fig:attention-entropy-results} compares the stage 2 loss under three conditions: the fixed, learning-friendly order, the fixed, learning-unfriendly (reverse) order, and the learned soft permutation.
-We observe that the soft permutation does not reduce the entropy‐based loss \eqref{eq:stage2} relative to the fixed orders, nor does it yield a genuinely hard ordering.
-Because attention sparsity—as measured by total attention mass—decreases even for static orders, it cannot serve as a reliable objective for permutation optimization.
+In our experiments, we alternated between these two optimization stages. \Cref{fig:attention-entropy-results} compares the Stage 2 loss (entropy) under three conditions: the fixed learning-friendly order, the fixed learning-unfriendly (reverse) order, and the learned soft permutation.
+We observe that the soft permutation optimization does not significantly reduce the entropy-based loss relative to the fixed orders, nor does it converge to a genuinely structured ordering.
+This indicates that attention sparsity, while a useful diagnostic metric, is difficult to use as a direct, reliable objective for permutation optimization due to optimization landscapes or trivial solutions.